Kane out for three months with Tottenham star set for hamstring surgery | Goal.com

 The first leg in north London will take place on February 19, with the return trip to eastern Germany on March 10.

+The length of Kane's absence means he also faces a race against time to prove his fitness for this summer's European Championships, with the England captain unlikely to play many club matches ahead of the tournament, which begins in June.

-Mourinho has already said he does not believe there is a fitting replacement for Kane within the Spurs squad, and 13-goal Danny Ings has been touted as one possible transfer target.
+Mourinho, meanwhile, has already said he does not believe there is a fitting replacement for Kane within the Spurs squad, and 13-goal Southampton star Danny Ings has been touted as one possible transfer target.

 More controversially, former Arsenal hero Olivier Giroud, seeking an exit from Chelsea, has also been suggested as a viable option.